JuanDBta/hello-rails-back-end/README.md

 # 📖 ["Hello world" BACK END] <a name="about-project"></a>
 Created an API endpoint that selects a random greeting from Messages table.

+Here is the link to my [REACT Front End App](https://github.com/JuanDBta/hello-react-front-end)

 ## 🛠 Built With <a name="built-with"></a>

 1- Ruby 3.2.2<br>